alexhsu-nlp/tdl-extension/README.md

 ```
 - Inside VSCode, press `F1` and select **Dev Containers: Attach to Running Container ...**
 - Select "Open Folder..." and select or type the folder you typed as `WORKDIR` above.
-- Follow the general instructions in [extension quickstart](https://github.com/alexhsu-nlp/tdl-extension/blob/main/vsc-extension-quickstart.md) to start the development host.
+- Press `F5` (maybe you need to select `extension.ts` in the primary side bar before doing so) to start the Extension Development Host in VSCode. to start the Extension Development Host.
-- Select `/home/dockeruser/workspace` as the workspace.
+- Select `/home/dockeruser/workspace` as the workspace inside the development host.
 - You can start programming now.